 Removal from Financial Aid Suspension Without Appealing

-Students who change majors should contact the Office of Student Financial Services regarding how this will impact the satisfactory academic progress for federal financial aid.
+Students who change majors should contact Student Financial Services regarding how this will impact the satisfactory academic progress for federal financial aid.

 Study Abroad or Consortium Classes

 Any student who has completed a semester with study abroad or has a consortium agreement as a visiting student with another college or university must wait until the study abroad/visiting student grades have been submitted to TU to determine satisfactory academic progress.
 The student cannot receive federal financial aid for the semester following the study abroad/visiting student semester until the grades are received from the college or university in which the student was enrolled as a study abroad/visiting student and posted to the student’s TU academic transcript.

 If you are a Presidential Scholar with no federal financial aid, your next semester’s funds will not disburse until academic transcripts have been received from the study abroad/visiting student program.
 All Presidential Scholars must complete at least twelve (12) credit hours per semester with a minimum 3.25 cumulative GPA.
 After study abroad/visiting student grades are posted to the student’s TU academic transcript, eligibility for Presidential Scholar funding will be determined.